prakashmadai10/SQL-Practice-Problems-PostgreSQL-/README.md

-#57 SQL Practice Questions and Answers of Intermediate-Advanced Levels by Sylvia Moestl Vasilik (20-57).sql
+#21 SQL Practice Questions and Answers of Intermediate-Advanced Levels by Sylvia Moestl Vasilik (Filtered Intermediate and Advanced)